The dangers of a flat network - or how I tracked the mob boss...

 Well, since I was getting payed to be creative, this is what I did:

-I had code that can activate the mike on the laptops.
-This isn't hard if you know the right APIs and Windows have plenty of good documented as well as undocumented APIs to control pretty much anything.
-I needed now to get a little app up and running that can open the mike, record whatever it is anyone is saying and send it back to me.
+I had code that could activate the mike on the laptops.
+This isn't hard to do if you know the right APIs.
+I needed to get now a little app up and running that can open the mike, record whatever it is anyone is saying and send it back to me (I could also send a live streaming via the backdoor but this would spike the use of their network, not good).
 Not easy, but not hard either.
 I had a little over 36 hours until the supposedly conference call.

-27 hours and a LOT of caffeine later I had a little nasty piece of code that would do the trick.
-I uploaded to the network and manually installed on all computers.
+Several hours later and a LOT of caffeine, I had a little nasty piece of code that would do the trick.
+I uploaded it to the network and set it to be installed in all computers.
 Flat network, thank you very much.

 Now, I didn't know which of those computers where laptops or which had microphones, however I had a "listener" program that was ready to receive any recordings made by my code.
-The recordings were being sent as HTTPS POST requests via an injection.
+The recordings were being sent as HTTPS POST requests via an injection, with chunks of data being partitioned to save transfer time.

-I set them all to start recording (if a mike was present) at the time of the conference call.
+I set them all to start recording (if a mike was present) at the time of the conference call -5 minutes.
 Then I waited.

 In the meantime one of the law enforcement officers arrived together with one of his hackers.
 I explained what I did and they both were exited.
 We all waited.
 More coffee.